 During a visit today from Nicholson Elementary second-graders, we showed a few artifacts relating to Lew Wallace’s occupation as an author.
 One object was a notebook Wallace used to jot notes, keep accounts, and draft correspondence.
 Below we have included images and transcriptions as we read them (General Wallace’s handwriting […]

 This bit of Wallace family history is in honor of Veterans Day.
 Lew and Susan Wallace had one son, Henry.
 Henry and his wife, Margaret Noble Wallace, had two sons.
-Their eldest was named Lew Jr. and their second son was named William Noble.
-Both grandsons would have made their […]
+They named their eldest Lew Jr. and their second son William Noble Wallace.
+Both grandsons would have made their grandfather […]